lukamiletic95/papers/System model.md

 	<h4>Figure # - Blockchain inside <i>FN</i> nodes</h4>
 </div>

 The blockchain consists of blocks that are linked in some way (e.g. every block contains a hash function of the previous block).
 The first block in the blockchain is called a *Genesis* block, and every other block can trace its lineage back to it.
 In addition, the *Genesis* block also contains information about the first ever *validator set*.
+Each block inside the blockchain is described with a number - *height* (ordinal number of a block inside a blockchain).

-Each block inside the blockchain is described with a number - *height*.
-That number denotes the consensus algorithm ins
+In order to ad

 [^1]: A transaction may represent any data that, when processed, is useful to the client (e.g. storing money transactions in a blockchain alongside executing them).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcwMjg5Mjg0Myw2NTU4Mjc5OTcsLTU2Mj
+eyJoaXN0b3J5IjpbNjI0MzA4MTM0LDY1NTgyNzk5NywtNTYyNj
-Y3MDIwMCwtMTc0MjM5NjUyOCwxMzAwNDY0MDg3LDE0MzY5MjQy
+cwMjAwLC0xNzQyMzk2NTI4LDEzMDA0NjQwODcsMTQzNjkyNDIw
-MDgsMTcwODA1MDU5LC00NDA2NTg1ODgsLTEyMTYzODc5NjQsOD
+OCwxNzA4MDUwNTksLTQ0MDY1ODU4OCwtMTIxNjM4Nzk2NCw4Mz
-M1NTk2MjAwLDMxNDM1MTU0MCwxNjk0NDYwMjY3LDUyNzgyNDk1
+U1OTYyMDAsMzE0MzUxNTQwLDE2OTQ0NjAyNjcsNTI3ODI0OTU2
-NiwtOTEwNTQ3NTcwLDYwMDU2ODk2MSwtMTA1ODYxOTA3Myw0Nz
+LC05MTA1NDc1NzAsNjAwNTY4OTYxLC0xMDU4NjE5MDczLDQ3Mj
-IxMDQ5OTMsMTExNTg3MzczMywtMTEwNzM3ODYwMCw0NzA4NzY2
+EwNDk5MywxMTE1ODczNzMzLC0xMTA3Mzc4NjAwLDQ3MDg3NjYz
-M119
+XX0=
 -->